ctd2121/dfs_lineup_generator/README.md

 2) Run script.

-3) The script returns an array consisting nine player IDs which correspond to the nine players in the optimal lineup.
+3) The script returns an array consisting of nine player IDs which correspond to the nine players in the optimal lineup.